Science and Power Module, NEM

 From the outset of the ISS project in 1993, the Russian segment of the orbital outpost was expected to include a specialized module combining functions of a space laboratory and a power-supply station.
 However the original version of the vehicle, known as Science and Power Platform, NEP, stalled on the ground around 2001 due to lack of funds.
 As a result, Russia had to barter electricity for its segment from NASA.
 However by the middle of 2000s, RKK Energia jump-started an effort to make the Russian segment independent from any external power supply.

 Around 2006, it was decided to transfer most functions of the cancelled NEP platform to a pair of NEM modules, which would be attached to side ports of the yet-to-be-launched Node Module, UM.
 The newly developed NEM module provided much larger habitation volume than that available inside the cancelled NEP platform.
 In addition, the NEM modules themselves in combination with the Node Module could support a new space station, mulled at the time as a possible alternative to the ISS.

 Both NEM spacecraft were to carry large solar panels with a total area of 155 square meters.
-The solar panels would be attached to their host spacecraft via a special rotating mechanism provided by ISS Reshetnev and capable of transferring up to 87.5 kilowatts of power, the nation's prime manufacturer of communications satellites.
+The solar panels would be attached to their host spacecraft via a 180-kilogram rotating mechanism provided by ISS Reshetnev and capable of transferring up to 87.5 kilowatts of power, the nation's prime manufacturer of communications satellites.
 ISS Reshetnev also took responsibility for the antenna system of the NEM module.

 The module's power-supply system was expected to produce 18 kilowatt of electricity at the beginning of its life in orbit.
 Up to 12 kilowatt of this power could be channeled to the rest of the Russian segment at the station.